paralleldrive/cuid2/README.md

 * [DevAnywhere](https://devanywhere.io) - Expert mentorship for software builders, from junior developers to software leaders like VPE, CTO, and CEO.
 * [EricElliottJS.com](https://ericelliottjs.com) - Learn JavaScript on demand with videos and interactive lessons.

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.